nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 .. note::
    * AEAD AES cipher modes are dependent on enabling AES core support according to `AES configuration`_.
-   * The :ref:`nrf_security_backends_cc310` is limited to key sizes of 128 bits.
+   * The :ref:`nrf_security_backends_cc3xx` is limited to key sizes of 128 bits on devices with Arm CryptoCell cc310.
-   * The ChaCha-Poly implemented by the Arm CryptoCell cc310 backend does not support incremental operations.
+   * The ChaCha-Poly implemented by the Arm CryptoCell cc3xx backend does not support incremental operations.

 Multiple backends